Magyartanulas/magyartanulas.github.io/adverbs.md

 Front-voweled words take `-en`, back-voweled words take -an,-on and words ending in vowels take -n.
 This is done to adjectives.

     Gyorsan - (Quickly) From gyors
     Gyakran - (Frequently) From gyakor
     Csendesen - (Silently) From csend
     Szépen - (Beautifully/Nicely) From szép
     Nagyon - (Very) From nagy
     Gazdagon - (Richly) From gazdag
     Ritkán - (Rarely) From ritka

+However `gyakor` is hardly used in practice.

 There are some adjectives that can become adverbs from either ending.
 E.g. `piszkos`